What happens after the forms are signed and I become bankrupt?

 Are there any fees associated with filing bankruptcy?

 Yes.
 There is a filing fee to be paid to the Superintendent of Bankruptcy.
-In addition, there are trustee fees that will need to be paid.
+In addition, there are fees that will need to be paid to the Licensed Insolvency Trustee.
 Typically these fees are $200 per month for nine months.
 In general, you will pay a monthly contribution to your bankruptcy or you will pay a surplus income payment based on your income.